Hello, my name is Kevin Small. I am presently a Research Scientist at

 Professor Dan Roth.
 My research is in machine learning with an

-emphasis on natural language processing and biomedical informatics tasks.
+emphasis on natural language processing.
 More specifically, I primarily study machine learning

 scenarios where there is an interaction with a domain expert during the learning procedure